 AWC's Kimberley properties are located in remote locations.
-The Wildlife Ecologist will primarily be based in Broome or Derby with an expectation to relocate to AWC's Charnley River or Mornington Wildlife Sanctuaries when accommodation is available - expected 2022.
-The Wildlife Ecologist will be required to undertake frequent travel to YSTA and other AWC NW Sanctuaries and will work on other sites in the Kimberley as required.
+The Wildlife Ecologist will be based at AWC's Charnley River Sanctuary, and will primarily work out of that location, but will work on other sites in the Kimberley as required.
 The job requires extensive field work and a balance of office work.